A kite tutorial

 Attaching the Lines

 If your kite came without the lines attached, we obviously have to do so now.
-They will likely be wound all four together on the winding card.
-If they are of different weight or diameter (maybe not on smaller kites), the heavier ones are the power lines and they attach to the main bridles leading from the front of the kite.
+They will likely be wound all four together on the winding card in pairs and each pair will be of a different weight or diameter.
+The heavier ones are the power lines and they attach to the main bridles leading from the front of the kite.
 Kiters follow the nautical convention of red is left and green is right, so if the lines are of different colors and one of them is red, make it the left line.
 Likewise if one of them is green (more often blue), make it the right line.
 Same goes with the handles, if they are marked with separate colors.
-Sometimes the lines are of the same color, but the sleeves around the end loops are color coded.
+Often the brake lines are of the same color, but the sleeves around the end loops are color coded.

-Some of the Ozone and plain HQ line sets are marked with both main or power lines one color and the brake lines both of another, leaving you to keep track of right and left.
+Some of the older Ozone and plain HQ line sets are marked with both main or power lines one color and the brake lines both of another, leaving you to keep track of right and left.
+Recently Ozone started to number the lines with little printed fabric tabs at the end, and they match up with numbered handle leads and bridle toggles at the kite.
+They are numbered left to right, 1 to 4, left main, left brake, right brake, right main.
+Really fool-proof.
+HQ and Peter Lynn have followed suite and number their gear in a simailar fashion.

 Most kites suitable for beginners will come with proper line sets of the right strength and length for the kite.
 Some will even come attached and ready to unwind and fly.
 If you are supplying your own line set for some reason, make sure it is the right one according to the manufacturer's recommendation.
 After the first time your kite fully powers up, you will have a full appreciation for what could happen if an undersized line broke.
 If your line is too strong, then you will be carrying around more weight than you need and just hurting performance.